 The range and quality of the work and ideas in Choose Art | Give Light to Refugees, and the urgency of our shared experience in this disrupted world, makes this project both timely and necessary.

 Gary Sangster, 2020

 Gary Sangster is an art historian and curator, and Co-Director of Drawing Projects UK.
-He has international curatorial experience as Chief Curator, National Art Gallery, NZ; Curator, The New Museum, NYC; and as Director of the Contemporary Museum, Baltimore; Cleveland Center for Contemporary Art; Headlands, San Francisco; Artspace, Sydney; and Arts Catalyst – Art, Science and Technology, London; and as Trustee, Arnolfini, Bristol.
-Education appointments include: Dean, Art Institute of Boston, Lesley University.
-Key exhibitions include: Two World’s Collide, Sydney; The Decade Show, NYC; Breathing Time, New Orleans; the US Pavilion (Grand Prize) Cairo Biennale; and touring survey exhibitions for Komar & Melamid, Mary Kelly, Kerry James Marshall, and Genevieve Cadieux.
+He has international curatorial experience as Chief Curator of the National Art Gallery, New Zealand; Curator, The New Museum, New York City; and as Director of the Contemporary Museum, Baltimore; Director of the Cleveland Center for Contemporary Art; Director of Headlands, San Francisco; Director of Artspace, Sydney; Interim Director of Arts Catalyst – Art, Science and Technology, London; and as Trustee, Arnolfini, Bristol.
+Education appointments include: Dean, Art Institute of Boston, Lesley University, USA.
+Key exhibitions include: Two World’s Collide, Sydney; The Decade Show, NYC; Breathing Time, New Orleans; Judith Barry for the US Pavilion (Grand Prize), Cairo Biennale; and touring survey exhibitions for Komar & Melamid, Mary Kelly, Kerry James Marshall, and Genevieve Cadieux.